 To Main Menu of All Websites at DrBen.Net

 Qing Dynasty Era bronze canons on display beneath Tian an Men.
-The Ching Canons were augmented with the help of European scientists.
+The Qing Canons were augmented with the help of European scientists, the renowned jesuit fathers Adam Schall von Bell and later Ferdinand Verbiest.

 Wu Men is the Gate into Tze-Chin-Ch'eng or the Purple Forbidden City, the innermost Imperial City and the Imperial Palace.
 Those entering within these purple colored walls without official permission were in for "100 blows of the Bamboo Rod" or "Death by Strangulation".
 Hence, the nickname : Forbidden City" came into being.